 This article will show you how to provide testing of 3rd party integration services for your product.
 But if you have problems with the project and you suspect that it’s all about 3rd party services, and you do not know how to fix them, you can contact us for additional advice.

 Third-Party Services: A Short Guide

-Let’s look at how these services work.
+Before we tell you about testing of 3rd integration APIs, let’s look at how these services work.
 For instance, we have a mortgage platform.
 Users register by providing their personal data – name and surname, date of birth, income, and other relevant information.
 The platform sends a request to the third-party service it’s integrated with to confirm the data it’s received.
 The third-party service – in this case, it might be a bank – has information about the user such as their credit history, possibly their criminal record, etc., and provides it to the platform.
 Here, we see how the third-party service helps the platform recognize imposters or simply provide a better mortgage estimate to a particular user.

 At the same time, all this data doesn’t have to be stored on the platform.
 You store only the data you’ve requested.
 But at the same time, you have a large pool of data for further searches if you need it.
 This is why they’re called third-party services – they are the third side of your client-service relationship.

 Before we connect our platform to a third-party API, we need to see if it plays well with whatever service we’re providing.
 We need to make sure they understand each other well, and data is represented adequately.
 But if it’s a third-party service, why do we need to test 3rd party API?

 Testing Data Interpretation